A Projection Framework for Testing Shape Restrictions That Form Convex Cones: More Simulation Studies and Empirical Application

 \pgfplotstableread{ delta alpha FiveOp FiveUn SevenOp SevenUn TenOp TenUn 0 0.05 0.0590 0.0460 0.0710 0.0680 0.0620 0.0530 1 0.05 0.0660 0.0550 0.0760 0.0670 0.0610 0.0570 2 0.05 0.0780 0.0670 0.0880 0.0640 0.0700 0.0600 3 0.05 0.0840 0.0710 0.0960 0.0760 0.0800 0.0710 4 0.05 0.0990 0.0740 0.1110 0.0800 0.1030 0.0770 5 0.05 0.0950 0.0750 0.1180 0.0930 0.1160 0.0850 6 0.05 0.1050 0.0710 0.1300 0.0920 0.1320 0.0960 7 0.05 0.1150 0.0860 0.1490 0.1040 0.1540 0.1010 8 0.05 0.1320 0.0870 0.1720 0.1240 0.1740 0.1040 9 0.05 0.1400 0.0980 0.2070 0.1330 0.1920 0.1200 10 0.05 0.1600 0.1040 0.2290 0.1400 0.2370 0.1460 }\MainSecondLSWCon

 { }

-\pgfplotstableread{ delta alpha TenQ0 TenQ1 TenC0 TenC1 ThirtyQ0 ThirtyQ1 ThirtyC0 ThirtyC1 FiftyQ0 FiftyQ1 FiftyC0 FiftyC1 0 0.05 0.0650 0.0820 0.0887 0.1420 0.0490 0.0577 0.0577 0.0740 0.0513 0.0627 0.0603 0.0580 1 0.05 0.0693 0.0963 0.0997 0.1640 0.0657 0.0633 0.0623 0.0790 0.0720 0.0713 0.0693 0.0650 2 0.05 0.0837 0.1003 0.1070 0.1640 0.1070 0.0787 0.0777 0.0847 0.1607 0.0903 0.0963 0.0850 3 0.05 0.1057 0.1033 0.1157 0.1727 0.2123 0.1033 0.1043 0.0997 0.3617 0.1360 0.1487 0.1123 4 0.05 0.1450 0.1177 0.1273 0.1837 0.4147 0.1540 0.1637 0.1210 0.7097 0.2300 0.2567 0.1463 5 0.05 0.2117 0.1380 0.1483 0.1937 0.6763 0.2220 0.2490 0.1573 0.9417 0.3833 0.4453 0.2157 6 0.05 0.3130 0.1590 0.1703 0.2010 0.8897 0.3283 0.3817 0.1940 0.9943 0.6200 0.6910 0.3093 7 0.05 0.4367 0.1960 0.2117 0.2250 0.9790 0.4903 0.5583 0.2600 1.0000 0.8417 0.8913 0.4457 8 0.05 0.5963 0.2420 0.2663 0.2477 0.9983 0.6700 0.7400 0.3453 1.0000 0.9620 0.9820 0.6133 9 0.05 0.7270 0.2887 0.3200 0.2733 1.0000 0.8360 0.8840 0.4533 1.0000 0.9940 0.9980 0.7937 10 0.05 0.8470 0.3670 0.3947 0.3090 1.0000 0.9423 0.9640 0.5803 1.0000 0.9993 0.9993 0.9087 }\Slutsky
+\pgfplotstableread{ delta alpha TenQ0 TenQ1 TenC0 TenC1 ThirtyQ0 ThirtyQ1 ThirtyC0 ThirtyC1 FiftyQ0 FiftyQ1 FiftyC0 FiftyC1 0 0.05 0.0717 0.0920 0.0980 0.1533 0.0540 0.0647 0.0650 0.0830 0.0560 0.0670 0.0660 0.0667 1 0.05 0.0760 0.1037 0.1090 0.1753 0.0710 0.0700 0.0667 0.0857 0.0753 0.0783 0.0750 0.0747 2 0.05 0.0883 0.1083 0.1137 0.1743 0.1127 0.0843 0.0830 0.0913 0.1667 0.0967 0.1010 0.0930 3 0.05 0.1140 0.1097 0.1230 0.1843 0.2200 0.1097 0.1123 0.1087 0.3737 0.1443 0.1573 0.1210 4 0.05 0.1533 0.1270 0.1377 0.1960 0.4237 0.1627 0.1740 0.1300 0.7247 0.2420 0.2677 0.1567 5 0.05 0.2237 0.1477 0.1580 0.2047 0.6880 0.2313 0.2597 0.1647 0.9453 0.3970 0.4590 0.2257 6 0.05 0.3260 0.1700 0.1840 0.2137 0.8960 0.3433 0.3963 0.2087 0.9947 0.6357 0.7080 0.3257 7 0.05 0.4527 0.2063 0.2253 0.2400 0.9803 0.5047 0.5730 0.2770 1.0000 0.8513 0.8990 0.4677 8 0.05 0.6080 0.2560 0.2803 0.2620 0.9987 0.6880 0.7553 0.3607 1.0000 0.9640 0.9833 0.6307 9 0.05 0.7407 0.3057 0.3387 0.2903 1.0000 0.8447 0.8953 0.4723 1.0000 0.9943 0.9987 0.8037 10 0.05 0.8530 0.3817 0.4150 0.3240 1.0000 0.9483 0.9680 0.5973 1.0000 0.9993 0.9993 0.9170 }\Slutsky

 Our final set of Monte Carlo simulations concerns Slutsky restriction based on Example \ref{Ex: Slutsky} with $d_q=2$.
-Concretely, we draw i.i.d.\ samples $\{P_{1i}^*,P_{2i}^*,Y_i^*,Z_i^*,U_{1i},U_{2i}\}_{i=1}^n$ from the standard normal distribution in $\mathbf R^6$ and set $P_i=[P_{1i},P_{2i}]^\transpose$ with $P_{ji}=1+\Phi(P_{ji}^*)$, $Y_i=\Phi(Y_i^*)$, $Z_i=\Phi(Z_i^*)$ and $U_i=[U_{1i},U_{2i}]^\transpose$ for all $i$ and $j=1,2$.
+Concretely, we draw i.i.d.\ samples $\{P_{1i}^*,P_{2i}^*,Y_i^*,Z_i^*,U_{1i},U_{2i}\}_{i=1}^n$ from the standard normal distribution in $\mathbf R^6$ and set $P_i=[P_{1i},P_{2i}]^\transpose$ with $P_{ji}=1+\Phi(P_{ji}^*)$, $Y_i=\Phi(Y_i^*)$, $Z_i=\Phi(Z_i^*)$, and $U_i=[U_{1i},U_{2i}]^\transpose$ for all $i$ and $j=1,2$.
 In turn, we let $\Gamma_0 = [1,1]^\transpose$ and consider three specifications for $g_0\equiv[g_{10},g_{20}]^\transpose$ under the null:

-with $(\mathsf a,\mathsf b,\mathsf c)=(0,0.5,0.5),(0.5,0,0)$ and $(1,0.5,0)$, labeled D1, D2 and D3 respectively.
-Note that D1 is a least favorable case, while D2 and D3 may be respectively rationalized by a Cobb-Douglas and a CES (constant elasticity of substitution) utility functions.
+with $(\mathsf a,\mathsf b,\mathsf c)=(0,0.5,0.5),(0.5,0,0)$, and $(1,0.5,0)$, labeled D1, D2, and D3, respectively.
+Note that D1 is a least favorable case, while D2 and D3 may be respectively rationalized by a Cobb--Douglas and a CES (constant elasticity of substitution) utility function.
 For specifications under the alternative, we choose

 where $\delta=1,\ldots,10$.
 The resulting Slutsky matrix $\theta_0(p_1,p_2,y)$ at each $(p_1,p_2,y)$ (as defined in \eqref{Eqn: Slutsky matrix in ex}) has one of its eigenvalues positive and the other negative.